 A special position is held by the spectral color space where each color is described solely on the basis of the wavelength of light (in nanometers nm).
-The spectral color space has the largest gamut because all colors from ultra violet (lower than 380 nm) to infrared (larger than 780 nm) may occur.
+The spectral color space has the biggest color gamut because all colors can occur, going from ultraviolet (smaller 380 nm) to infrared (greater 780 nm).

-On principle, this color space is not a "classical color space" as the CIELab, RGB or the CMYK color spaces, but it represents the basis of color measurements and color space definitions.
-For example the colors of the CIELab color space are based on the spectral wavelengths of the visible light.
-In such a way, in the CIE standard colorimetric system, the light wavelengths are noted on the edge of the "sole".
-See also "CIE standard colorimetric system", page 14.
-Also the usual color measurement devices are using internally color spectrometers, which measure the light wavelengths of the test forms which are converted to values of the Lab color space.
+In principle, this color space is not a conventional color space like CIELab, RGB or CMYK, but is rather the basis for color measurements and color space definitions.
+The colors of the CIELab color space are based on the spectral wavelengths of visible light.
+Thus, in the CIE standard colorimetric system, the wavelengths of light are applied to the outer area of the "horseshoe-shaped" diagram.
+See "CIE standard colorimetric system", page 14.
+The usual colorimeters also have built-in spectrophotometers that determine the wavelengths of light of the test charts to convert them to values of the Lab color space.

-In the Prinect environment, special color management conversions are based on color values of the spectral color space.
-An example of this is the conversion of color reproduction usual in flexo printing (label printing) that is based on a combination of different spot colors to the CMYK + n color space that is used, for example, in inkjet label printing.
+In the Prinect environment, special color management conversions are run based on the color values of the spectral color space.
+An example of this is the conversion of colors usual in flexo printing (label printing) that is based on a combination of different spot colors to the CMYK + n color space that is used, for example, in inkjet label printing.
 CMYK + n means that one, two or three additional process colors will be added to the CMYK color space if required.
 Because these two types of color space have completely different structures, all relevant color values occurring in flexo printing are measured with a spectrophotometer and these values are filed to a table.
 During the conversion to the CMYK + n color space, the spectral color values are assigned to the color values of the CMYK + n target color space as special color profiles.